What is Estates Taking In Charge CCTV Survey

 - Prior to surveying we throughly clean out the sewer using our high pressure jetting.

-- The CCTV Survey shall be carried out using a camera that is capable of measuring and recording distance from one manhole to another.
+- A CCTV survey will be carried out using a camera capable of measuring and recording distance from one manhole to another.

 - The CCTV Survey report shall conform to the standards set out in the WRC Manual on Sewer Condition Classification.